- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

-Back in 2019, we opened up our home for an RV tour at the RV Entrepreneur Summit!
-The only reason we signed up for the tour in the first place was
+In 2019, we opened our home for an RV tour at the RV Entrepreneur Summit!

 Honestly, I’ve been waiting to show off the inside of the RV because there are a lot of projects inside of it that are a work in progress.